 4. Click the Install Certificate button, and now your website is secure.

 There are lots of free and premium themes developed for WordPress by contributors and experienced developers across the globe.
-Most of the premium themes support WooCommerce plugin, so you can easily choose any of them to launch your shop.
+Most of the premium themes support the WooCommerce plugin, so you can easily choose any of them to launch your shop.

 We recommend you check our OSWALD – Creative MultiPurpose Responsive WordPress Theme which is fully integrated with WooCommerce, or opt for its free alternative – Oswald Lite One-Page Creative WordPress Theme.
 The free version includes a shop layout, so you should just fill the page out with your custom content and products.

 We will show you how to easily install and customize the theme in your WordPress dashboard.